Markdavies618/SynthNotificationBundle/README.md

 Out of the box, the bundle assumes you're using the FOSUserBundle for your user authentication.
 If you're not, just make sure you implement the abstract Notification class in the Model directory.

+## Types

+These allow separation between notifications, giving developers the choice of displaying everything (a la Facebook), or individual notifications for a specific section.

+## Future Development

+Areas we'd like to work on and perfect, but aren't 'mission critical', if you will:

+* Multiple from users - being able to group notifications from more than one person (Joe, Mark and Chris liked your link)

 ## Credits